timday/coronavirus/docs/index.md

 Reminder: correlation is not causation!
 And calling COVID-19 "The Brexit Disease" or "Leave Fever" would just be silly.

-However, perhaps surprisingly, plotting case-count growth against demographics from the 2011 census there seems to be very little connection:
+Initially, plotting case-count growth against demographics from the 2011 census showed very little correlation, but it seems to have become more correlated over the weeks I've been plotting this:

 [![UK case count growth rate vs. demographics](img/uk/small/oldies-England.png)](img/uk/oldies-England.png)

-which seems all the more surprising considering that there is actually a rather large correlation between the same demographic measure and the Leave vote:
+There is actually a rather large correlation between the same demographic measure and the Leave vote (so the initial lack of correlation was quite surprising).

 [![Leave vote vs. demographics](img/uk/small/oldies-vote-England.png)](img/uk/oldies-vote-England.png)